wagtail/wagtail/docs/reference/streamfield/widget_api.rst

 A widget's state will often be the same as the form field's value, but may contain additional data beyond what is processed in the form submission.
 For example, a page chooser widget consists of a hidden form field containing the page ID, and a read-only label showing the page title: in this case, the page ID by itself does not provide enough information to render the widget, and so the state is defined as a dictionary with `id` and `title` items.

 The value returned by ``render`` is a 'bound widget' object allowing this widget instance's data to be accessed.
-This object should implement the following methods:
+This object should implement the following attributes and methods:

+.. js:attribute:: idForLabel

+   The HTML ID to use as the ``for`` attribute of a label referencing this widget, or null if no suitable HTML element exists.

 .. js:function:: getValue()